 Tool-wise, if you’re a data team then you probably have your preferred tools already— Use them!
 That said, datathons can also be a fun way to explore using new tools.

 Hex (you knew this was coming!) is an outstanding tool for datathons with technical audiences.
 If you don’t already use Hex, it makes it easy to load in datasets and give everyone access, collaborate on team projects, and share final results.
 It also makes it easy for SQL-first folks to work on projects with R or Python-heavy data scientists.
+Let us know you want to host a datathon and we’ll give you free access, no strings attached.

 Also, pizza.
 Or something pizza-like (see: everyone feels welcome).
 Even if you’re working remotely you should order your hackers some ‘za, or give them a gift card / reimbursement.
 It’s basically a required tool.